Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: Abstract

 \section{Abstract}

 Cluster states are a class of multi-qubit entangled states with broad applications such as quantum metrology and one-way quantum computing.
 Here, we present a protocol to generate frequency-bin-encoded dual-rail cluster states using a superconducting circuit consisting of a fixed-frequency transmon qubit, a resonator and a Purcell filter.
-We implement time-frequency multiplexing by sequentially emitting co-propagating microwave photons of distinct frequencies.
+We implement time-frequency multiplexing by sequentially emitting co-propagating microwave photons, where each time bin contains a dual-rail qubit encoded in two distinct frequency modes, and adjacent time bins are entangled to form the cluster state.
 The frequency-bin dual-rail encoding enables erasure detection based on photon occupancy.
-We characterize the state fidelity using quantum tomography and quantify the multipartite entanglement using the metric of localizable entanglement.
+We characterize the state fidelity using quantum tomography and quantify the multipartite entanglement using localizable entanglement.
 Our implementation achieves a state fidelity exceeding 50$\%$ for a cluster state consisting of up to four logical qubits.
 The localizable entanglement remains across chains of up to seven logical qubits.
 After discarding the erasure errors, the fidelity exceeds 50$\%$ for states with up to eight logical qubits, and the entanglement persists across chains of up to eleven qubits.
 These results highlight the improved robustness of frequency-bin dual-rail encoding against photon loss compared to conventional single-rail schemes.
 This work provides a scalable pathway toward high-dimensional entangled state generation and photonic quantum information processing in the microwave domain.